nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 * ``nrf9160dk_nrf9160`` for firmware in the secure domain
 * ``nrf9160dk_nrf9160ns`` for firmware in the non-secure domain

-Make sure to select the suitable build target when building your application.
+Make sure to select a suitable build target when building your application.

 Secure bootloader chain
 -----------------------